jayanthi-gomas/Self-Watering-System/README.md

 - Blynk Application

 In addition to this equipment, we are going to use our own laptops (pc and mac) as well as our phones (IOS - iPhones).
-We also had a monitor, keyboard and mouse to work directly on the Pi.
+We also have a monitor, keyboard and mouse to work directly on the Raspberry Pi.

 ## DIY project guide
 Create this project yourself with the help of you guide that can be found in our Wiki-pages.
 As well as through this link: [DIY (Do it yourself)](https://github.com/nokaas/Self-Watering-System/wiki/DIY-(Do-it-yourself-guide))